anirudha-bs/Django_music_app/README.md

 This a music web app built with django which has several features like -

 * Create playlist/album
-* Add songs individually or to albums
+* Add songs in the add songs page or in the albums
+* Add songs and albums/playlists to favorites
 * Make song and albums private/public which will alter the visibility to other users
 * Move or copy songs across playlists